leoosalles/scrimba-react-chef-claude/README.md

 const hf = new HfInference(process.env.HF_API_KEY);
 ```

-**Purpose:** Instantiate the Hugging Face Inference client using the API key stored in environment variables.
+**Purpose:** Instantiates the Hugging Face Inference client using the API key stored in environment variables.

 **Benefit:** Establishes a secure and authenticated connection to Hugging Face's hosted models, enabling the backend to send prompts and receive AI-generated recipe suggestions.